 Sacramento is an important part of the agricultural distribution chain in the U.S., so the city sees significantly more commercial trucking traffic than other parts of the country.
-Unfortunately, with more trucks on the roads, that means more trucking accidents.
+Unfortunately, with more trucks on the roads, that means more trucking accidents- for a number of reasons, including; no-zone issues, cargo issues, mechanical failure, poor performance, or improper training.
 An accident involving a large truck or semi-trailer is a uniquely frightening experience.
 The sheer size and weight of these vehicles mean that anything in their path can be demolished in an instant.
 The injuries from these accidents can be life-changing, many times even fatal.

 At Tiemann Law Firm, we understand the physical and mental trauma you may be experiencing after a serious accident with a large truck.
 Your first instinct may be to accept whatever the trucking company’s insurance carrier will provide, just so you can move on from the experience and start to rebuild your life.
 However, the money they offer will rarely cover all of the current and future medical expenses you may end up accumulating.
 The trucking and insurance companies are looking out for themselves, not for you.

 If you or a loved one has been involved in an accident with a commercial truck, get someone on your side who will fight to protect you.
-Contact the experienced team at Tiemann Law Firm for assistance.
-We offer a free initial consultation to help you get started and sort through your legal options.
+Contact the experienced team of Sacramento truck accident lawyers at Tiemann Law Firm for assistance.
+We offer a free initial consultation to help you get started with your personal injury claim and sort through your legal options.
 Schedule your consultation today by calling our office at (916) 999-9000.

 Why Hire a Truck Accident Attorney?